kallamrameshbabu/ztlf-lakehouse-framework/README.md

 ## Repository status

-This repository is a publication-ready project scaffold.
-The research manuscript and experimental evidence describe a completed Azure Databricks implementation.
-Executable notebooks and environment-specific configuration will be added only after confidential values, workspace identifiers, and licensing constraints have been removed.

-No credentials, tenant identifiers, storage keys, access tokens, employer code, or proprietary assets should be committed.
+This repository contains the sanitized Databricks notebooks and supporting reproducibility documentation for the implemented ZTLF experimental workflow.

+Environment-specific credentials, workspace identifiers, private storage details, and the original source dataset are intentionally excluded.

+The notebooks require users to configure their own Azure Databricks, Unity Catalog, and ADLS Gen2 environment before execution.

 ## Architecture